src-d/jgit-spark-connector/README.md

 $ pip install sourced-engine
 ```

-Then you should provide the **engine's** maven coordinates to the pyspark's shell:
+Then you should provide the **jgit-spark-connector's** maven coordinates to the pyspark's shell:
 ```bash
 $ $SPARK_HOME/bin/pyspark --packages "tech.sourced:engine:[version]"
 ```